-- ✓ Submitting a paper with the results of the econometric analyses of the Mafraq agricultural water use survey data for publication in a peer-reviewed water resources journal. - ✓ Continuing with the econometric analyses of the data and publish a report on the farmer's willingness to accept compensation for giving up their water rights in the Mafraq aquifer. - ✓ Disseminate training materials using the Anaqueed al Khair and the Tal-Rimah cooperatives as examples to train individuals involved in similar projects throughout Jordan on how to analyze their economic and financial feasibility and how to use the results from to improve a cooperatives' business performance. - ✓ Work continued on the feasibility study of starting a fiber arts crafts business that is mainly producing handmade products using natural dyes primarily for export markets as a means of providing employment to women in the Badia.
-Preliminary recommendations - Since women are the predominant buyers of gifts and fashion items it is recommended to focus on fashion bags, market bags and laptop carriers.
-To create a different product with brand recognition when so many traditional weaving designs are similar around the world, we are suggesting updating some of the traditional Bedouin patterns using local artists as a resource.
+- ✓ Work continued on the feasibility study of starting a fiber arts crafts business that is mainly producing handmade products using domestic wool and where possible, natural dyes primarily for export markets as a means of providing employment to women in the Badia.
+Recommendations from our research - Since women are the predominant buyers of gifts and fashion items focus has been on designing fashion bags, market bags laptop carriers and similar type of products.
+To create a different product with brand recognition when so many traditional weaving designs are similar around the world, we are preparing designs that update some of the traditional Bedouin patterns using local artists as a resource.
 While we will be including local patterns, it was also decided to research and develop designs from traditional Bedouin weavings.
-Motifs adapted from the geometric designs and mosaics that exist at the historic sites in Jordan such as in Madaba could also be used - Needlepoint designs created from these sites and others such as Petra could appeal to the tourist trade and easily be adapted for worldwide export. - There are two cooperatives in the Badia region that we believe would be suitable for this project.
-They were the Al-Sadaqa Village and Cooperative and the Jordanian Women's Qualifying and Training Society in Udreh. - Neither of these groups currently have a marketing representative thus any representative hired would need to paid from the money earned in the projects.
-The Jordanian women we met were very receptive to working on this project with us.
-These groups already spin the native sheep breed, but their methods are very time consuming.
-They do not card, which leads to wool full of plant fiber and dander.
-This affects the quality of their finished product.
+Motifs adapted from the geometric designs and mosaics that exist at the historic sites in Jordan such as in Madaba could also be used - Needlepoint designs created from these sites and others such as Petra could appeal to the tourist trade and easily be adapted for worldwide export.
+This market is under study. - There are two cooperatives in the Badia region that we believe would be suitable for this project.
+They are the Al-Sadaqa Village and Cooperative and the Jordanian Women's Qualifying and Training Society in Udreh. - Neither of these two groups currently have a marketing representative thus any representative hired would need to paid from the money earned from the sale of the products.
+These groups already spin the wool from native sheep breeds, but their methods are very time consuming.
+They do not have a carding machine, which leads to wool full of plant fiber and dander.
+This affects the quality of their finished product diminishing their value in the export market..
 They are using hand drop spindles instead of spinning wheels.
 By using wheels they could greatly speed up their wool processing time and give them more design versatility.
-The cooperatives still weave on the traditional ground looms that Bedouins have been using for centuries.
+The cooperatives still weave on the traditional ground looms that

+Bedouins have been using for centuries.
 While these looms are perfect for long rugs, they weave very slowly and require two women to work each.
-A couple of 4 harness floor looms would be easier on the women, increase production speed and the versatility of designs.
+A couple of 4or 6 harness floor looms would be easier on the women, increase production speed and the versatility of designs.